adventuregamestudio/ags/OPTIONS.md

     * win - Windows;
     * linux - Linux;
     * mac - MacOS.
+  * legacysave_assume_dataver = \[integer\] - when restoring a save of a legacy format, lets engine assume certain game data version ID.
+This may be necessary because of a mistake in pre-3.5.0 save formats, where contents depended on a game data version rather than a save version.
+  * legacysave_let_gui_diff = \[0; 1\] - when restoring a save of a legacy format, lets engine read less gui elements than are registered by the current game.
+This was a (possibly unintended) effect in pre-3.5.0 save format.
   * restore_game_key = \[integer\] - key for calling built-in restore game dialog.
 Key value corresponds to the [AGS script keycode](https://github.com/adventuregamestudio/ags-manual/wiki/Keycodes).
   * save_game_key = \[integer\] - key for calling built-in save game dialog.
   * upscale = \[0; 1\] - run game in the "upscale mode".
 The earlier versions of AGS provided support for "upscaling" low-res games to hi-res.
 The script API has means for detecting if the game is running upscaled, and game developer could use this opportunity to setup game accordingly (e.g. assign hi-res fonts, etc).
 This options works **only** for games created before AGS 3.1.0 with low-res native resolution, such as 320x200 or 320x240, and it may somewhat improve